 - As a bulk upload using Excel spreadsheets

 - By collaboration with a Walmart channel partner (such as SellerActive or Deliverr)

 “Large catalogs with 1,000+ SKUs will struggle with manual multi marketplace management.
 If their catalog doesn’t turn over much and inventory isn’t an issue, they can get away with manual management,” says Marsten.

 “Walmart cannot yet update product content the way Amazon can (beyond the basics).
 You need to have access to the rich media content API to do video, 360 images, comparison charts.”

-Before you make the move to Walmart, you’ll need to familiarize yourself with Walmart’s fulfillment options and make sure you have a plan to ship your products.
+Before you make the move to Walmart, you’ll need to make sure your operations are in order.
+Familiarize yourself with Walmart’s fulfillment options and make sure you have a plan to ship your products.